rageworx/FLTermEx/README.md

 User interface design is minimal, program starts with no tabs, tabs are enabled automatically when second connection is made; scrollbar hidden until user trys to scroll back, only one dialog for makeing connections,

 ### Minimal requiremented libraries

+- libssl
+    - 1.1 for dependency on libssh2.

 - libssh2
     - 1.9.0 for full support of WinCNG crypto functions